Stars and Celebrities: A Network Creation Game: The Model

-Our first result shows that computing a best response in \ourgames is \NP-hard.
-The hardness follows from a reduction from the minimum dominating set problem. \begin{proposition} Computing a best response for a player to a strategy profile in a \ourgame is \NP-hard, even restricted to the case in which all the weights are equal and $\beta = 2$. \end{proposition} \begin{proof}
+Our first result shows that computing a best response in \ourgames is \NP-hard by a reduction from the minimum dominating set problem.
+The problem becomes tractable for $\beta=1$ as we show in Section~\ref{sec:beta1}. \begin{proposition} Computing a best response for a player to a strategy profile in a \ourgame is \NP-hard, even when $\beta=2$ and restricted to the cases in which all players except possibly one have weights bigger than $\alpha$. \end{proposition}